-The following table provides information regarding the beneficial ownership of our common stock as of December 31, 2018, and as adjusted to reflect the completion of this offering, for each of our selling shareholders.
-The percentage of beneficial ownership is based on 14,771,520 shares of our common stock outstanding as of December 31, 2018 and shares to be outstanding after the completion of this offering.
+The following table provides information regarding the beneficial ownership of our common stock as of December 31, 2018, and as adjusted to reflect the completion of this offering, for the selling shareholder.
+The percentage of beneficial ownership is based on 14,771,520 shares of our common stock outstanding as of December 31, 2018 and 17,471,520 shares to be outstanding after the completion of this offering.